Moromir/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/rapport.md

  - You don't have to use express.js; if you want, you can use another JavaScript web framework or even another language.
    - Personellement j'aime express mais j'ai utilisé la syntaxe ES6 (pas totalement supportée par *node.js* du coup j'ai choisi de "transpiler" le code avec *babel*)
  - You have **documented** your configuration in your report.
+   - Oui

+## Step 3: Reverse proxy with apache (static configuration)

+Objectifs :
+ -  You have a GitHub repo with everything needed to build the Docker image for the container.
+    -  Oui
+ -  You can do a demo, where you start from an "empty" Docker environment (no container running) and where you start 3 containers: static server, dynamic server and reverse proxy; in the demo, you prove that the routing is done correctly by the reverse proxy.
+    -  Oui simplement exécuter `bar.sh` (vérifier que l'image apache est bien build).
+ -  You can explain and prove that the static and dynamic servers cannot be reached directly (reverse proxy is a single entry point in the infra).
+    -  Oui car on les lance sans l'option `-p` (port mapping).
+ -  You are able to explain why the static configuration is fragile and needs to be improved.
+    -  Tout simplement si on ajoute un container on ne peut pas prévoir l'adresse IP qu'il obtient.
+ -  You have **documented** your configuration in your report.
+    -  Oui

+## Step 4: AJAX requests with JQuery

+Objectifs :

+ -  You have a GitHub repo with everything needed to build the various images.
+ -  You have found a way to replace the static configuration of the reverse proxy (hard-coded IP adresses) with a dynamic configuration.
+ -  You may use the approach presented in the webcast (environment variables and PHP script executed when the reverse proxy container is started), or you may use another approach.
+The requirement is that you should not have to rebuild the reverse proxy Docker image when the IP addresses of the servers change.
+ -  You are able to do an end-to-end demo with a well-prepared scenario.
+Make sure that you can demonstrate that everything works fine when the IP addresses change!
+ -  You are able to explain how you have implemented the solution and walk us through the configuration and the code.
+ -  You have **documented** your configuration in your report.